 What will new dentures feel like?

 New dentures may feel awkward for a few weeks until you become accustomed to them.
 The dentures may feel loose while the muscles of your cheeks and tongue learn to keep them in place.
 It is not unusual to experience minor irritation and soreness initially.
 You may find that saliva flow temporarily increases.
 These problems should diminish with wear.

-Q. Will I be able to eat with my dentures?
+Will I be able to eat normally with my dentures?

 Dentures are very delicate and may break if dropped even only a few inches.
-Stand over a folded towel or basin of water when handling dentures for cleaning.
+We always recommend standing over a folded towel or basin of water when handling dentures for cleaning.
 Like natural teeth, dentures must be brushed daily to remove food deposits and plaque.
 A tooth/ denture brush with soft bristles can be used, as hard-bristles brushes can damage the dentures.
 Some denture wearers use hand soap and mild dishwashing liquid to clean their dentures.
-More advanced denture creams and tables are widely available.
+More advanced denture creams and tablets are widely available.
 Avoid using other household product cleaners, which may be too abrasive or even toxic.

 Will a denture improve my facial aesthetics?